There are so many things to do in Monmouthshire, but here are the top 10.

 The Agincourt Wales Trail takes in eight places linked to the famous 1415 Battle of Agincourt.
 It is believed 500 Welsh archers and 23 men-at-arms, some from Monmouthshire, travelled to France to fight.
 The trail tells their story and the story of the places involved.
 It begins in Trecastle and concludes in Caldicot.

 Get the beers in

 A microbrewery with tours, tasting sessions and wood-fired pizzas thrown in: what’s not to love about Kingstone Brewery in Tintern?
 Make a weekend of it.
 They have accommodation on site, too: choose from a bell tent, shepherd’s hut or cabin.

 Rent a canoe or kayak and get out on the River Wye.
 There are plenty of options for families or those going solo.
-The experienced can head off alone, while those newer, or less confident, can join an excursion to explore the county’s unique waterways?
+How about exploring the county’s unique waterways?
 The Monmouthshire and Brecon Canal, is one of the most beautiful and peaceful waterways you can discover.